CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

     * In general, whenever *deduplicate level* increases by one, the number of overflow page of specific key will be halved.
     * The key value given by the system is obtained through the remainder operation for the page number among the OID information of the record.
 Therefore, the distribution of key values actually given by the system is determined by the number of pages where records are stored.
-    * The overflow page-linked list is disadvantageous in terms of add, delete, and update performance, but advantageous in terms of retrieval performance.
-Therefore, it is not desirable to increase the *deduplicate level* to prevent overflow pages from being created.
-(Adjust the length of the overflow page for one key to be within tens or hundreds of pages)
+    * The overflow page have a disadvantage in add, delete, and update performance, but are beneficial in search performance.
+Therefore, it is better to adjust the length of the overflow page for one key to be within tens or hundreds of pages, rather than setting the *deduplication level* high so that overflow pages are not created when creating an index with that option.

 There are two ways to specify *deduplicate level* when creating an index.